 Ingleside, Ingleside at Rock Creek, Westminster at Lake Ridge, Ingleside at King Farm, and Ingleside at Home boards

 Phillip Magidson, M.D., M.P.H., is an assistant professor of emergency medicine.
 He works clinically at both The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center.
-Dr. Magidson received his master’s of public health degree in 2009 from George Washington University.
+Dr. Magidson received his Master of Public Health degree in 2009 from George Washington University.
 Then, in 2012, he graduated from the George Washington University School of Medicine.
 Upon receipt of his medical degree, Dr. Magidson joined the emergency medicine/internal medicine combined residency program at the University of Maryland School of Medicine, from which he graduated in 2017.
 In 2018, he graduated from the fellowship training program in geriatric medicine and gerontology at Johns Hopkins Bayview.
-Dr. Magidson is board certified in and actively practices emergency medicine, internal medicine and geriatric medicine.
+Dr. Magidson is board certified in and actively practices emergency medicine, internal medicine, and geriatric medicine.

 Ingleside, Ingleside at Rock Creek, Westminster at Lake Ridge, Ingleside at King Farm and Ingleside at Home boards